 *If not gluten-free, sub the gluten-free flour blend, almond flour, and cornstarch for unbleached all purpose flour (or gluten flour of choice).
 I haven’t tested this recipe this way and can’t guarantee the results.

-*You can try subbing the cane sugar for coconut sugar or stevia to taste, but I haven’t tested it this way and can’t guarantee the results.
+*You can try subbing the cane sugar for coconut sugar, but I haven’t tested it this way and can’t guarantee the results.

 *Nutrition information is a rough estimate calculated with strawberries and without coconut whipped cream.